prathami11/TrueTrotterError/CSA-master/CSA-master/PTCalcs/readme.md

 This script generates and stores results under an automatically generated PTResults directory.

-To obtain heuristic scalings $\epsilion_{PT}$ based on eigenstates and eigenvalues of a mean-field approximated electronic Hamiltonian, one can use the script PTEsts.py according to the command
+To obtain heuristic scalings $\epsilon_{PT}$ based on eigenstates and eigenvalues of a mean-field approximated electronic Hamiltonian, one can use the script PTEsts.py according to the command

 python PTEsts.py (mol) (nqubs) (meth) (eta) (states)